Posted: 5/12/22 | May 12th, 2022

 Days 1–2: Los Angeles

-Start in Los Angeles, a city I’ve come to love.
+Pick up a rental car and start things off in Los Angeles, a city I’ve come to love.
 It’s not a city for tourists.
 Everything is spread out, so you need a car, but the traffic makes getting around a pain.
 But, if you can enjoy its slow pace, diverse food and drink scene, and scenic hikes, you’ll get a taste of what it’s like to live there.
 One should visit LA the way one would spend a Saturday.

 The city has a lot to do.
 Here are some of my personal favorite activities: